jjlee0802cu/Ritmo_Rhythm-Game/README.md

 In the Works
 ---
-We are working on implementing an open-source design in which players can import their own songs and level designs into the game.
+We are working on implementing a streamlined user interface to introduce an open-source design in which players can import their own songs and level designs into the game.

 ### Authors: ###
 Justin Lee, Daniel Tao, Malachi Tzuoo